 How Much Compensation Can You Claim For A Pallet Truck Accident?

-How much will be awarded for a pallet truck accident claim if successful is determined by firstly gerenal damages, how severely you are injured and special damages, how much this has affected you financially.
+How much will be awarded for a pallet truck accident claim if successful may be determined by your general and special damages.
+Your pain and suffering is covered by the former, while special damages can compensate you for how your injuries affected you financially.

-When making a personal injury claim for accident at work compensation those valuing your general damages will use your medical records, possibly a report done by an independent medical expert and guidelines that have been provided by the Judicial College known as the JCG.
-The JCG lists many different types of suffering accompanied by their severities a long side compensation guidelines.
+When making a personal injury claim for accident at work compensation, those valuing your general damages will use your medical records, possibly a report done by an independent medical expert, and the Judicial College Guidelines.
+The JCG is a document that lists various types of injuries accompanied by suggestive compensation brackets.

-Below in the table you will see an excerpt from the JCG but please bear in mind that these are only for guidance purposes and what is awarded in a personal injury claim for a pallet truck accident is unique to the case.
-The first entry that you can see in the table is not part of the JCG.
+Below in the table, you will see an excerpt from the JCG, but please bear in mind that these are only for guidance purposes, and what might be awarded in a personal injury claim for a pallet truck accident is unique to the case.
+The first entry in the table is not part of the JCG.

 JCG Examples